French forces 'neutralize' 40 militants in Burkina Faso | DW | 12.02.2022

 France is leading Operation Barkhane, a multinational force battling Islamist groups in the Sahel region.
 Around 5,000 French troops are joined by soldiers from Mali, Mauritania, Burkina Faso, Niger and Chad.

-Last year, France's President Emmanuel Macron said his country's involvement in the operation would end in the first quarter of 2022.
+Last year, French President Emmanuel Macron said his country's involvement in the operation would end in the first quarter of 2022.

-In January, Burkina Faso became the latest country to fall under military control, joining Mali, Guinea and Chad, where militaries toppled their countries' governments in 2021.
+In January, Burkina Faso became the latest country to fall under military control, joining Mali, Guinea and Chad, where militaries toppled governments in 2021.

 One of the reasons cited by the military for seizing control was growing frustration with the government's inability to contain the insurgency.